What is hypoparathyroidism?

 How is hypoparathyroidism diagnosed?

 Your healthcare provider will ask about your past health.
 You will also need a physical exam.
 Blood tests can also measure your calcium, phosphorus, and parathyroid hormone levels.
 You may need other tests.

 How is hypoparathyroidism treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 An IV (intravenous) infusion of calcium may be able to ease your symptoms right away if your calcium levels are very low.
-You may also need to take calcium and vitamin D pills every day.
+You may also need to take calcium and vitamin D pills.
 You may also need to eat foods high in calcium and stay away from foods that are high in phosphorus.
-Parathyroid hormone shots (injections).
+Parathyroid hormone shots (injections) may also be needed.

 When should I call my healthcare provider?